scuba-lemon/Ordering-List-Scripts/README.md

     - Formatting rule - inserts a drop down menu with the values retrieved by findSubCategory

   - transposeData()
-    - General helper - gets data to compare when checking for duplicates, helper for checkForDuplicateRow
+    - Helper for checkForDuplicateRow - gets values and data from the sheet for comparison when checking for duplicates

   - transposeNomos()
     - Helper for checkForDuplicateRow - gets data to compare when checking for duplicates